 1. Getting Introductions

-There are six key types of individuals who can introduce you to the venture capitalist you are seeking.
+There are six key types of individuals who can introduce you to the VC you are seeking.

 - Entrepreneurs whom the investor has previously backed or is currently backing.

 - Other investors with whom the investor has co-invested.

 - Market, product, and technology experts such as senior executives at dominant companies or lauded professors.